hpc2n/gpu-course/solutions/3.modelling/1.compare/README.md

 ```

 The field `SM [%]` indicates that CUDA cores are busy.
 The `SOL FB` and `Memory [%]`
-indicate than the memory bus reasonably busy.
+indicate that the memory bus is reasonably busy.
 The code is memory bound.

 ## Step 5